fsoftoilandgas/fsoftoilandgas.github.io/index.md

 * * *

-# Organization in the Oilfield
+## Organization in the Oilfield

-There are two types of company in the oil and gas industry: one that own and operate the oilfield, and produce oil related products, called "Oil company" (also called "Operator"), and the other are companies that provide the services to the industry, called "Service company".
+There are two types of company in the oil and gas industry: one that own and operate the oilfield, and produce petroleum related products, called "Oil company" (also called "Operator"), and the other are companies that provide the services to the industry, called "Service company".

 This section briefly explains the typical organization structure employed by these two type of company.